iamacup/react-redux-with-networking-helper/readme.md

 ##### Starting a Network Transaction

-Network transactions have a variety of configuration options, all detailed in the `NetworkActions.start*****` documentation, but fundementally there are two different types of request, and it matters because of how you will access them with the selectors:
+Network transactions have a variety of configuration options, all detailed in the `NetworkActions.start*****` documentation, but fundamentally there are two different types of request, and it matters because of how you will access them with the selectors:

  * Single - has an identifier, and a state - good for *getting an individual users details*
- * Multiple - has an identifier, a sub identifier, and each identifier/sub identifer combo has its own state - good for *getting paginated data*
+ * Multiple - has an identifier, a sub identifier, and each identifier/sub identifier combo has its own state - good for *getting paginated data*

 In addition, there are two types of data when it comes to network request